-As discussed in response to questions 5 and 11, DOJ and FTC have issued joint guidance materials on federal antitrust enforcement policy relating to IP.
+The DOJ and FTC have issued joint guidance materials on federal antitrust enforcement policy relating to IP.
 In 2007, the agencies issued a report outlining agency enforcement policy on a range of competition issues involving IP, including unilateral refusals to license, the incorporation of patents into standards, patent pools, tying and bundling.
-For purposes of antitrust analysis, the agencies distinguished unconditional from conditional refusals to license.
+For purposes of antitrust analysis, the agencies distinguished unconditional from conditional refusals to licence.
 Under US enforcement policy, unconditional unilateral refusals to license patents 'will not play a meaningful part in the interface between patent rights and antitrust protections'.
 Conditional refusals to license, such as a licence that includes exclusivity provisions, may raise antitrust concerns if restrictions in the licence lead to competitive harm.